 Our organizations appreciated the multifaceted and thorough Integrated Energy Policy Report (IEPR) workshop on offshore wind that took place on October 3, 2019.
 We support efforts to develop offshore wind energy resources and share the state's interest in exploring the opportunities for responsible offshore wind energy development to help meet California's clean energy goals.
-As the California Energy Commission (CEC) continues to explore prospective offshore wind development in California, we wish to reiterate our recommendations for advancing offshore wind energy development responsibly, in a way that incorporates a range of stakeholder considerations and minimizes local environmental impacts of offshore wind energy development.
+As the California Energy Commission (CEC) continues to explore prospective offshore wind energy development responsibly, in a way that incorporates a range of stakeholder considerations and minimizes local environmental impacts of offshore wind energy development.